netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 Perform the following:

-1. Deploy the `apache` application.
-Create a file named `apache-deployment.yaml` with the following configuration:
+1. Create a file named `apache-deployment.yaml` with the following configuration:

     ```yml
     apiVersion: apps/v1beta2